arhanlon/arhanlon.github.io/_pages/about.md

 ## General Introduction (Scroll down for Academic Introduction)

 I’m a professor and occasionally an opinion journalist.
-My writing on various subjects has appeared in The New York Times, The Atlantic, The New Republic, The Washington Post, and other venues.
+My writing on various subjects has appeared in _The New York Times_, _The Atlantic_, _The New Republic_, _The Washington Post_, and other venues.
 I also do football (soccer) analysis as a hobby; my Substack focuses on Tottenham Hotspur, the English Premier League club I support with irrational degrees of loyalty and exuberance.
 My professional research mostly concerns historical questions about the relationship between science and fiction, but I also do computational and quantitative analysis to understand patterns and trends in large amounts of digitized text, with recent work on Large Language Models (LLMs).

 I live and work in Maine, USA, when I’m teaching, but frequently travel to London and Cambridge, UK for long stretches of time between terms.
 I lived in England full-time for several years as a doctoral student at Oxford before moving to Galway, Ireland, then back to the US.
 I returned to England full-time in 2018-19 as a visiting scholar in History and Philosophy of Science at Cambridge.
 I went back to Cambridge this past year, on sabbatical, and completed a graduate degree in Digital Humanities, with a focus on computational analysis, NLP, and LLM applications.